CropAi/Backend/CONTRIBUTING.md

 ![Pull Request](./.github/images/Pull&#32;Request.png)

 9. Make sure you get the green check mark saying "Able to merge".
-Write a message if the chnages you made are very big to help us understand you changes better.
+Write a message if the changes you made are very big to help us understand you changes better.

+**Always mention your issue number on you message using expressions like `closes` or `fixes`:**
+> Example:  fixes #3

 ![Pull-Request-2](./.github/images/Pull-Request-2.png)